- Click here for US reimbursement.

 - The business bank account that reimbursement payments are to be debited from must be added to an Administrator’s Account settings (Settings > Your Account > Reimbursement) as a withdrawal account.
 See Adding a withdrawal accounts below for more details.

 - Employees' must add the bank account they want to receive reimbursements to in their account settings (Settings > Your Account > Reimbursement).
-See Adding a deposit account below for more details.
+See Adding a personal bank account below for more details.

-- The batch payment file will not generate if an employee has not added their deposit account.
+- The batch payment file will not generate if an employee has not added their personal bank account.

 There are three steps that have to be completed before reimbursements can be processed:

-- Add a withdrawal account to an admin's account settings (If you do not know your Bank User ID Number, please contact your bank)
+- Add a business bank account to an admin's account settings (If you do not know your Bank User ID Number, please contact your bank)

-- Ask your Employees to add their deposit account
+- Ask your Employees to add their personal bank account

 Once these have all been completed, you're ready to go!

-A withdrawal account is the business bank account that you want to pay your employee reimbursements from.
-Please visit our US reimbursement page if you want to add a US withdrawal account.
+A business bank account is the withdrawal account that you want to pay your employee reimbursements from.
+Please visit our US reimbursement page if you want to add a US bank account.

-Step 1: Go to Settings > Your Account > Reimbursement and click Add Withdrawal Account
+Step 1: Go to Settings > Account > Payment and click Add Business Bank Account

 Note: Some financial institutions require an ABA file to include a self-balancing transaction.
 If you are unsure, please check with your bank to ensure whether to tick this option or not, as selecting an incorrect option will result in the ABA file not working with your bank's internet banking platform.